chrisbenincasa/tunarr/docs/getting-started/installation.md

 - `ghcr.io/chrisbenincasa/tunarr:latest-nvidia`
 - `ghcr.io/chrisbenincasa/tunarr:latest-vaapi`

-!!! info

-    We are still working on a proper build workflow for ARM images.
-See [chrisbenincasa/tunarr#648](https://github.com/chrisbenincasa/tunarr/issues/648) for details.

 ### Unraid

 Tunarr is available in the [Community Apps](https://unraid.net/community/apps) store on Unraid.
 After [installing the Community Apps plugin](https://forums.unraid.net/topic/38582-plug-in-community-applications/) on your Unraid machine, simply search for "tunarr" and select the resulting app (provided by grtgbln's repository).